speedfuns/botw/MasterSwordAndDungeons.md

 ### Divine Beast Vah Medoh

-Defeat the Divine Beast by shooting bomb arrows to the laser guns.
+Defeat the Divine Beast by shooting bomb arrows at the laser guns.

 Free **Vah Medoh** using the "mapless" route.
 - Open the chest in the central room after going up the wall to get an **Ancient Core**.
 - Make sure to grab the 10 Ice Arrows after the 4th terminal.
-> Optional: Grab the extra 5 Bomb Arrows after the last terminal if you missed any shots during the Vah'Medoh fight.
+> Optional: Grab the extra 5 Bomb Arrows after the last terminal if you missed any shots during the Vah Medoh fight.

 Defeat Windblight Ganon using the Falcon Bow.
 Grab the **Heart Container** after.